MAN: Stop controlling everything. You’re not / the only…

 Craving a connection to hope, which I couldn’t imagine for myself, I believed that anything better existed beyond my reach at home.
 My sole purpose in finding a means to the end only led me down darker alleys with g-o-d centered smack as the elixir to open imagined doorways at dead ends.

 I wandered off, looking for like minded fiends, yet craved fixing the damaged spirit.
 Some days happened without issue, but one day, I stayed away longer than usual.
 The return home only convinced me to leave for good.
 Moving to New York City, in the fall of 1976, marked the beginning of a ten year run.
 The beige room with the chair facing the windows marked the end of the marathon.

 The nurse locked the doors behind me.
 She put the key in her drawer.
 She expected me to learn to live a new way of thinking.
 Although given this moment and many others to confess, leaving was not an option until I believed in a life without regret.

 So much talent in their youthful exuberance walked in another direction, out of the necessity for survival.
-To those who stayed in the game despite the conditions, you are pioneers on the frontier of unyielding creative imaginations.
+To those who stayed in the game despite the conditions, you pioneer on the frontier of unyielding creative imaginations.

-We need your visions to help give life to our mundane perceptions, creating worlds and possibilities beyond our wildest dreams.
+We need your visions to give life to our mundane worlds and possibilities beyond our wildest dreams.

-We need your visions to give breadth to our suffocating exhaustion.
+We need your visions to breadth air from to the suffocating exhaustion.